-When done properly, estate planning requires that a highly trained individual lead you through one or more in-depth meetings to uncover your hopes, fears, and expectations for yourself and for those who are most important to you.
-This process almost always requires the preparation of several sophisticated legal documents, but those documents themselves are not ‘estate planning.’
+When done properly, Estate Planning requires that a highly trained individual lead you through one or more in-depth meetings to uncover your hopes, fears, and expectations for yourself and for those who are most important to you.
 Planning is a process, represented by a complete strategy that is properly documented and maintained by a professional who has taken the time to get to know you, and who is committed to continuing to serve you.

-Many people believe that estate planning is only for people who are particularly wealthy, have elaborate schemes in mind for passing their money to their heirs, or for people who are acutely ill and contemplating their death.
+Many people believe that Estate Planning is only for people who are particularly wealthy, have elaborate schemes in mind for passing their money to their heirs, or for people who are acutely ill and contemplating their death.
 This could not be farther from the truth!
 Estate planning is for every husband, wife, mother, father, grandparent, business owner, professional, or anyone else who has someone they care about, are concerned about providing responsibly for their own well being and for the well being of those they love, and for anyone who seeks to make a difference in the lives of others after they’re gone.
-Estate planning is not ‘death planning’; it’s ‘life planning’, and an essential and rewarding process for individuals and families who engage in it.
+Estate planning is not ‘death planning’, it’s ‘life planning’ and is an essential and rewarding process for individuals and families who engage in it.

-Your estate plan is a snapshot of you, your family, your assets and the tax laws in effect at the time it was created.
-All of these change over time, and so should your plan.
+So, how do you know when it’s time to give your estate plan a check-up?
+Generally, any change in your personal, family, financial, or health situation.
+A change in the tax laws could also prompt a change in your estate plan.
+Your Estate Plan is a snapshot of you, your family, your assets, and the tax laws in effect at the time it was created.
+All of these change over time and so should your plan.
 It is unreasonable to expect the simple will written when you were a newlywed to be effective now that you have a growing family, or now that you are divorced from your spouse, or now that you are retired and have an ever increasing swarm of grandchildren!
-Over the course of your lifetime, your estate plan will need check-ups, maintenance, tweaking, maybe even replacing.
-So, how do you know when it’s time to give your estate plan a check-up.
-Generally, any change in your personal, family, financial or health situation, or a change in the tax laws, could prompt a change in your estate plan.
+Over the course of your lifetime, your Estate Plan will need check-ups, maintenance, tweaking, and maybe even replacing.